Innovation Week offers entrepreneurs more than 35 unique sessions. Join us May 11th – 15th for Innovation Week.

 This special session will feature local bankers as they share information on consumer checking, savings, credit cards, and more.

-1:00-2:00 PM Trademarks for the Startup and Early Stage Entrepreneur with Andrew Eisenberg, Lee and Hayes PLLC
+1:00-2:00 PM Trademarks for the Startup and Early Stage Entrepreneur with Brian Magnum, Lee and Hayes PLLC

-2:00-3:00 PM 3 Kinds of Successful Business Owners/ 3 Kinds of Growth: Which are you and what should be your growth strategy? with Jan Triplet, Business Success Center
+2:00-3:00 PM 3 Kinds of Successful Business Owners/ 3 Kinds of Growth: Which are you and what should be your growth strategy? with Jan Triplett, Business Success Center

 There are three types of successful business owners.
 Which one are you?
 Find out which of the three you are and how to use that knowledge to grow your business by playing to your strengths and addressing weak areas.